TUDelft-books/CT1000/book/instructions.md

 If you'd like to make this TeachBook more personal by adding (private or public) annotations I can recommend the [Hypothesis extension](https://web.hypothes.is/start/).
 This is only for your own use, I won't monitor public post on this platform.

 ## Version
 This is the `2025-2026`-version of the TeachBook.
 Go to [https://oit.tudelft.nl/CT1000](https://oit.tudelft.nl/CT1000) to view the most recent version complete of this TeachBook, or adapt the year in [/CT1000/2025](https://oit.tudelft.nl/CT1000/2025) to the year when you took the course.
+The [2024 version](https://oit.tudelft.nl/CT1000/2024) is the latest complete (but outdated) version.